Reed Coverdale | How Can America Become Free Again? | OAP #32

 Coinbase, AOL.

-Uh Can he have a bank account?
+Can he have a bank account?

 Not in the United States.

-He has one bank account on an Indian reservation in the United States, but other than that, he can't use like any banks.
+He has one bank account on an Indian reservation in the United States, but other than that, he can't use any banks.

-Do you know what happened?
+Do you know what happened specifically?

 Like, what the hell did he do?

-No, I mean it's just been over the years, it's happened on all sorts of different places.
+It's happened on all sorts of different places.

-Oh, and he gets pinned, and then he gets pinned.
+Oh, and he gets pinned.

-Uh that happened pretty early on.
+That happened pretty early on.

-Like I forget it was on MySpace or something.
+It was on MySpace or something.

-I forget what account what uh social media platform it was, but uh people made like five different accounts that were the same picture, and the ID number was just like one number off, and they would say obscene things and get him removed that way.
+I forget what social media platform it was, but people made like five different accounts that were the same picture and the ID number was just like one number off.

-Yeah, well, he's figured it out.
+Well, he's figured it out.

 Japan seems to love him, huh?

-Yeah, um, I'm sure he sticks out there quite a bit.
+I'm sure he sticks out there quite a bit.

-Like if you know this is what libertarians suck at, all their events are so boring.
+Like if, you know, this is what libertarians suck at.

-Um have uh what's his name there?
+Have, what's his name there?

-Um Eric July, you know, like have him do a concert or something, like have Ryan Dawson fly over from Japan and do some speech or something.
+Like have Ryan Dawson fly over from Japan and do some speech or something.

-We need our own burning man, dude.
+We need our own Burning Man, dude.

 Yeah, exactly.

-So it's like South by Southwest meets Burning Man, and anybody can go, but you have to become a registered member of the party in order to be welcome.
+So it's like South by Southwest meets Burning Man and anybody can go, but you have to become a registered member of the party in order to be welcome.

-So you have to be like a card carrying member of the party to go.
+So you have to be like a card-carrying member of the party to go.

 So everybody will join the party for a month or whatever to go.

-Um that would be cool.
+That would be cool.

 And it would draw so much attention to the movement.

-You know, you have the stand-up comics go through, like that would be easy to organize, especially like in Texas or something where there's like so much open land that it would be easy to put together like a like a woodstock type thing here.
+Like, that would be easy to organize, especially like in Texas or something where there's like so much open land that it would be easy to put together like a like a Woodstock type thing here.

 No, I mean we should really do that.